nf-core/website/markdown/events/2021/bytesize-9-json-schema.md

 This is a nice way to quickly check that all the parameters are correct before starting up the whole pipeline.

-We also have a launch interface where you just write `nf-core launch $pipeline`, so either the name of the pipeline or a dot if you’re in the pipeline.
+We also have a launch interface where you just write `nf-core launch <pipeline>`, so either the name of the pipeline or a dot if you’re in the pipeline.

 [9:55](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=595) Similar to the how it was for the build, it validates the schema to ensure that everything looks good, and that the parameters match the schema.